mawds/r-programming-intro/index.md

 This is the [University of Manchester's](http://www.manchester.ac.uk) course on programming in R from [Research IT](http://www.itservices.manchester.ac.uk/research/).

-The course is currently under development.
+The course is currently under development, and will be piloted in Spring 2018, before being offered as one of [Research IT's training courses](http://www.staffnet.manchester.ac.uk/staff-learning-and-development/academicandresearch/practical-skills-and-knowledge/it-skills/research-computing/research-courses/).

 > ## Prerequisites
 >